stolostron/deploy/README.md

   1.0.0-SNAPSHOT-2020-03-13-23-07-54
   ```
   NOTE: To change the default SNAPSHOT tag, edit `snapshot.ver`, which contains a single line that specifies the SNAPSHOT tag.
 This method of updating the default SNAPSHOT tag is useful when using the `--silent` option.
 2. Depending on your script Option choice, `open-cluster-management` will be deployed or deploying.
-Use 'watch oc -n open-cluster-management get pods' to view the progress.
+For 2.0 releases of open-cluster-management and below, use 'watch oc -n open-cluster-management get pods' to view the progress.
+For 2.1+ releases of open-cluster-management, you can monitor the status fields of the multiclusterhub object created in the `open-cluster-management` namespace (namespace will differ if TARGET_NAMESPACE is set).

 3. The script provides you with the `Open Cluster Management` URL.